Round out summer in Chicago with a long weekend of outdoor fun, waterfront sightseeing, and unique local festivals and events.

 Abel Arciniega :: @tequilagraphics

-From centrally located North Avenue Beach to dog-friendly Montrose Beach to historic South Shore Beach, Chicago is brimming with more than two dozen free beaches that make for a perfect lakeside retreat during a long holiday weekend.
+From centrally located North Avenue Beach to dog-friendly Montrose Beach to historic South Shore Beach, Chicago is brimming with more than two dozen free beaches that make for a perfect lakefront retreat during a long holiday weekend.

 On a sun-soaked afternoon, beach-goers can meander down the shore, cool off with a swim, play beach volleyball, rent kayaks or jet skis, and lounge on the sand.
 And when it’s time to recharge, swing by a beachfront bar for refreshments.